toladata/Knowledgebase/en/6-programs/program-guide.md

->> I suggest to remove all the definitions and start this article with 'Adding a new program'
+>> I suggest to remove some definitions and start this article with 'What is a program'

 # Program Guide